Contributing Author: Jillian Warwick, Integrative Holistic Health Practitioner

 What types of food should you EXCLUDE?

-Short for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols”, FODMAPs are forms of carbohydrates & sugar alcohols can be poorly absorbed in the small intestine, and pass through to the large intestine, where they feed bacteria, and may create excess gas, abdominal bloating & distension, abdominal pain, constipation or diarrhoea, or a combination of both.
-A few specific FODMAPs to steer clear of are wheat, dairy, and fermentable fruits (like apples & pears).
-Many popular sports nutrition supplements also include high amounts of FODMAPs in the form of fructose & maltodextrin.
+Short for “Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols”, FODMAPs are forms of carbohydrates and sugar alcohols that can be poorly absorbed in the small intestine, and pass through to the large intestine, where they feed bacteria, and may create excess gas, abdominal bloating and distension, abdominal pain, constipation or diarrhea, or a combination of both.
+A few specific FODMAPs to steer clear of are wheat, dairy, and fermentable fruits (like apples and pears).
+Many popular sports nutrition supplements also include high amounts of FODMAPs in the form of fructose and maltodextrin.

 ARTIFICIAL SWEETENERS & CHEMICALS

-Aspartame, Sucralose, Acesulfame K, Saccharin, Xylitol & Sorbitol are some of the most popular artificial sweeteners on the market; and are known to cause a range of unhealthy side effects – from gut bacteria imbalance, to digestive distress, to brain fog (acting as neurotoxins).
-Artificial sweeteners can be found in prepared foods, medications & beverages; including, but not limited to: toothpaste & mouthwash, children’s chewable vitamins, cough syrup & liquid medicines, chewing gum, zero-calorie waters & drinks, alcoholic beverages, salad dressings, desserts & candies, baked goods, yogurt, breakfast cereals, processed snack foods, diet fruit juices & beverages, and prepared meats.
-It’s important to read the labels of everything you consume, to avoid deleterious effects on race day & to preserve long-term health.
+Aspartame, Sucralose, Acesulfame K, Saccharin, Xylitol and Sorbitol are some of the most popular artificial sweeteners on the market; and are known to cause a range of unhealthy side effects – from gut bacteria imbalance, to digestive distress, to brain fog (acting as neurotoxins).
+Artificial sweeteners can be found in prepared foods, medications and beverages; including, but not limited to: toothpaste and mouthwash, children’s chewable vitamins, cough syrup and liquid medicines, chewing gum, zero-calorie waters and drinks, alcoholic beverages, salad dressings, desserts and candies, baked goods, yogurt, breakfast cereals, processed snack foods, diet fruit juices and beverages, and prepared meats.
+It’s important to read the labels of everything you consume, to avoid deleterious effects on race day and to promote long-term health.

 AND EQUALLY AS IMPORTANT…

 How should you HYDRATE?